 'What motivates my pictures is human behaviour.
 People’s interactions and emotions fascinate me.
-My stories are thematic; they have similarities of expressions running through them.
-My work is informed by societies trends and incongruities and translating what I see into wit, criticism and humorous vignettes.
-I’d like to think that my photos convey a personalised point of view that believable and absurd.'
+My stories are thematic.
+They have similarities of expressions running through them.
+My work is informed by societies’ trends and incongruities and translating what I see into wit, criticism and humorous vignettes.
+I’d like to think that my photos convey a point of view that believable and absurd.'

-Dougie Wallace’s has had a number of solo shows worldwide as well as taken part in joint exhibits and photographic festivals around the globe.
-His work has been featured in assignments and publications for magazines and newspapers, including, The Sunday Times Magazine, D Repubblica, Le Monde, NYTimes, Stern, The Guardian, The Independent, Observer, International New York Times, GQ, Dazed, Vice, BBC, CNN, Itsnicethat, Die Zeit, Süddeutsche Zeitung, El País, Der Spiegel, Macleans, NZZ, Die Tageszeitung, Neon, dS Magazine - De Standaard.
+Dougie is sought after for opinion, project assignments, editorial features and ad-hoc opportunities.
+His work has been featured in assignments and publications for magazines and newspapers, including, The Sunday Times Magazine, D Repubblica, The Economist, Le Monde, The New Yorker, Stern, The Guardian, NYTimes, The Independent, International New York Times, Observer, GQ, Dazed, Hunger, Vice, BBC, CNN, Itsnicethat, Marie Claire, Die Zeit, Süddeutsche Zeitung, El País, Der Spiegel, Macleans, NZZ, Die Tageszeitung, Neon, dS Magazine - De Standaard.
 As well as numerous photography magazines, BJP, GUP, Amateur Photographer, Professional Photographer, F2, Fotografia Magazine, Lens Culture, Leica LFI, L’Oeil, Fotomagazine, European Photography and Photo International.

 Dougie Wallace has conducted workshops both in the UK and overseas.
 He regularly donates his work to his chosen charities each year.

 London, Milan, New York & Tokyo.
 Jan 2016 till Oct 2017.

 Book published by Dewi Lewis Publishing, December 2015.

 (Road Wallah was short-listed for the 'European book publisher’s award')

 Blackpool Northwest England, Sept 2011 till Nov 2013.